PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

     If you want to disable the firewall here is a script you can use for the same (Currently CentOS is supported).
 To access the script you will need to clone this repo as described in the next section:
     Once you cloned the repo you will need to run script as:

-        terraform-iac/scripts/vm/disable-firewall_CentOS.sh --disable
+        k8s-px-terraform/scripts/vm/disable-firewall_CentOS.sh --disable

 > If you want to check the current status just run without the `--disable` parameter.

 ### 2. Get the Terraform code from the repository
-Download the latest source from [git](https://github.com/PureStorage-OpenConnect/k8s-px-terraform.git/) to have latest terraform-iac library.
+Download the latest source from [git](https://github.com/PureStorage-OpenConnect/k8s-px-terraform.git/) to have latest k8s-px-terraform library.
 Alternatively, git pull command will bring the latest code if you already have the source code pulled

 	git clone https://github.com/PureStorage-OpenConnect/k8s-px-terraform.git.git

 ### 3. Navigate to the 'scripts' folder and run script to setup the environment.

-	cd terraform-iac/scripts
+	cd k8s-px-terraform/scripts
 Execute the script to setup environment by replacing values accordingly:

 `./setup_env.sh <EnvironmentName> <UniqueIdForTheCluster> <ZoneName>`